bockph/DISN-Presentation/blogpost.md

 1. Shape interpolation -- generates plausible shapes between two different key-objects, using interpolation.
 Figure 8 shows that when interpolation is applied to both global and local features, a gradual transformation is possible.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/8_shape_interpolation.png?raw=true)
-*Figure 8: Shapeinterpolation results.
+*Figure 8: Shape interpolation results.
 Taken from [1]*

 1. Online product images as input -- are possible candidates for a real application.
 As the Network is trained on rendered images, this experiment gives a first clue on how applicable DISN is for other domains.
-Despite that the reconstruction results (Figure 9) do not look as nice as the ones of the official test set, they still return plausible predictions.
+Despite that the reconstruction results (see also figure 9) do not look as nice as the ones of the official test set, they still return plausible predictions.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/9_online_products.png?raw=true)
 *Figure 9: Results on single-view 3D reconstruction with online product images.
 Taken from [1]*